 - Learn about the development tools for graphics and compute applications that Arm provides.
 These applications help you to deploy graphics applications and content on Mali GPU based systems.

-- Some Arm training courses cover Mali software development, including Arm Mali Graphics - Mali-T720 T820 and T830 Software Design and Mali GPU Software Debug Workshop.
+- Some Arm training courses cover Mali software development, including Arm Mali Graphics Software Development.

 - Arm Community provides a Graphics and Multimedia forum.
 On this forum, you can ask questions, collaborate on projects, and discuss the latest Mali tools, drivers and development platforms.